-Winters is a blue-collar town, with 38.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Winters is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Winters who work in sales jobs (8.31%), maintenance occupations (7.27%), and teaching (7.17%).
+Winters is a blue-collar town, with 40.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Winters is a city of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Winters who work in sales jobs (10.30%), office and administrative support (9.38%), and teaching (7.44%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Winters is worth considering.

+Winters is an extremely ethnically-diverse city.
 The people who call Winters home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Winters residents report their race to be White, followed by Native American.
-Winters also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 50.59% of the city’s residents.
+People of Hispanic or Latino origin are the most prevalent group in Winters, accounting for 53.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Winters residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Winters include Irish, German, French , and Scots-Irish.

 The most common language spoken in Winters is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German.